 You will likely need to complete a CBP Form 4457.
 Once the CBP 4457 is completed, it can be used over and over again for the same firearm.
 You also want to get familiar with the import requirements of the foreign country(s) (the CBP Form 4457 may be required for entry).
 For more on international firearm travel regulations click here.

 4. Firearm must be unloaded

-When you are traveling with your firearm through an airport, is must be unloaded.
-49 CFR 1540.5 defines what a loaded firearm is states that:
+When you are traveling with your firearm through an airport, it must be unloaded.
+49 CFR 1540.5 defines what a loaded firearm is and states that:

 Loaded firearm means a firearm that has a live round of ammunition, or any component thereof, in the chamber or cylinder or in a magazine inserted in the firearm.